jshmrtn/s2i-nodejs-nginx/README.md

 - 9
 - 10 (latest)

-We will tag minor versions as well, but these will be replaced.
+We will no minor versions.
 If using this builder, you should always set major versions or lts/latest.

 ## Usage